 Delta Exchange Review

-The team behind the exchange is a team of experienced finance professionals with prior experience of working in premier wall street firms such as UBS and Citi.
-Read more about the team and the exchange here.
+The team behind the exchange is a team of experienced finance pros with prior experience of working in premier wall street firms such as UBS and Citi.

 Delta Exchange Trading View